NEO vs. Edmodo

 NEO Class catalog

-NEO has a free plan and costs about $6 per student per year for its Small school plan and $7 per student per year for its Enterprise plan.
+NEO has a Free plan with a comprehensive set of essential LMS features and a Premium plan for schools that need more powerful functionality.
 There are no setup fees, cancellation fees, storage fees, bandwidth fees, support fees, or other hidden costs.

 NEO Class page

 If you require additional information on NEO, please contact us.

-This comparison paper was written in March 2016 based on publicly available documentation on both vendor's sites.
+This comparison paper was written in August 2020 based on publicly available documentation on both vendors' sites.
 It was prepared as a guide and is not intended to be exhaustive.
 The comparison information is for guidance only and does not constitute any contractual representation, warranty or obligation on our part.
 Liability for errors, omissions or consequential loss is expressly disclaimed.